abbott567/blog/src/views/posts/making-microservices-accessible/post.md

 Although, if you're doing this, you probably have bigger issues to worry about than just accessibility!
 Most applications should automatically escape any markup that comes in like this for security purposes.
 You don't want any bad actors injecting a whole bunch of markup into your page!

 The requesting application should have full control over the user interface.
-They should be able to decide which elements are right for the way they lay out the content out in the interface.
+They should be able to decide which elements are right for the way they lay out the content out on the page.

 If you're passing back markup which doesn't fit the design of the requesting application, then they're going to have to do a lot of clean-up work to make it usable for their own context.